manuelbirlo/POV_Surgery/README.md

     └── vis_data

 ```
+The focus of this repo is the use of the grab_new_tools.py (shown and highlighted in the file hierarchy above).

 ## Please note:
 We only consider the “grab_generation” part in our method, with optional “grab_refinement” and “pose_fusion” following.